 Gifts of Securities (Shares)

 Gifts of publicly traded securities can be received by UNBC.
 These gifts provide the additional benefit of being exempt from capital gains tax.
-You will receive a charitable tax receipt for the market value on the day the shares are sold by UNBC.
+You will receive a charitable tax receipt for the closing price of the day securities are received in UNBC’s account.

 Planned or Legacy Giving